 - Environmental Draftsman

-Students should note that while there is a cross-pollination of available careers in both sectors, environmental design is considered to be a subdiscipline, or specialty, within the architecture field.
+Students should note that while there is a cross-pollination of available careers in both sectors, environmental design is considered to be a specialty in the architecture field.
 This means that more training and education may be required for careers in environmental design.

 How Much Can You Earn in This Field?

 The average salary for professionals in the architecture and environmental design field is $76,100.
-However, the salary range for professions in this field goes from $45,000 to well over $125,000 for professionals with experience.
+However, the salary range goes from $45,000 to well over $125,000 for professionals with experience.
 Please note that these figures do not take into account any cost-of-living adjustments or bonuses that may be applicable to some career options.

 There is a difference in salaries depending on if a professional chooses to work with a firm or work independently as a consultant.
-Generally speaking, architects, regardless of their specialty, will find higher wages at larger firms; the drawback is that there may be less room for personal projects or room on teams working on different projects.
-Professionals who work for themselves may see lower salaries while building up their clientele, but this is offset by the fact that they will be able to work on different projects with ease, building up a resume that fits their interests; in time, this will result in higher wages, as they have a proven track record in the field.
+Generally speaking, architects, regardless of their specialty, will find higher wages at larger firms.
+The drawback is that there may be less room for personal projects or room on teams working on different projects.
+Professionals who work for themselves may see lower salaries while building up their clientele.
+However, this is offset by the fact that they will be able to work on different projects with ease, building up a resume that fits their interests.
+In time, this will result in a higher income, as they have a proven track record in the field.

 What are the Various Disciplines of Architecture and Environmental Design?

-Architecture is a field that encompasses a variety of disciplines that inform it.
+Architecture is a field that encompasses a variety of disciplines.
 The accepted disciplines of architecture and environmental design are closely linked, but there are a few differences.

 Environmental design is the study of how manmade structures interact with their environment.
 The main disciplines are the same as architecture, but sustainability and environmental sciences take precedence in the field.
 As a subdiscipline of architecture, it is itself a specialty, but one that could be further broken down into regional or city planning.